-An Introduction to tseffects: Robust Dynamic (Causal) Inferences from Single-Equation Time Series Models (with Interactions)
+An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 Soren Jordan, Garrett N. Vande Kamp, and Reshi Rajan